 Bus, train, light rail or ferry Sydney’s public transport is well set up for exploring the cities attractions.
 It is almost always the best way to see the sights.

 We have written several articles to help you plan some great days out using these services and also all about using the Opal ticketing system.

 - Try our self-guided “Hop on Hop off” day exploring the same spots as the regular HOHO but at a fraction of the cost.

 - Or check out the best ways to use regular buses to explore some of the cities best inner suburbs.

-- We have also covered the best ferry rides for visitors
+- We have also covered the best ferry rides for a day out in Sydney

 Tip 2- Book a Sydney Greeter and get a local view of the city.

 Sydney Greeters is a non-profit organisation that matches visitors with a local volunteer who will spend 3-4 hours with them, showing them a part of the city they love.
 I am one of the volunteers, so who knows, we might get matched!

 You can read more about the service here.
 For best success request your greet 3-4 weeks in advance.
 Sadly not every request can be met in peak periods, but we do have over 50 volunteers, so we do our best.

 Check out our guide to the best cheap hotels Sydney has to offer before you book.